Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 1. Create a **resource group** (Red-Team).
 This is really just specifying a name for the network.
 Note that the ip addresses are considered their own resource.  (private Ips: 192.168, 172.16, 10.x.x.x, CIDR ntation: 192.168.1.0/24)

 2. Create a **VNet**(Red-Team-VNet) and link it to the resource group(RedTeam).
 VNets have software version of their Virtyal Network Interface cards.
 The goal is to design a large network and then have a subnet inside of it (For large network- 10.0.0.0/16, for a subnet- 10.10.1.0/24).
-Usually the 10.0.0.0/24 subet is created by default.
+Usually the broarder net and 10.0.0.0/24 subet is created by default.

  - Specidy the IP address and subnet and disable the security options if you do not want to pay extra
  - Note that we can also create subnets which can be created independently and after a network has been created and can be added later to an existing network

-3. Setup a **network security group** (RedTeam-SG) - Add inboud security rule to block all traffic (deny)
+3. Setup a **network security group** (RedTeam-SG) - Add inboud security rule to block all traffic (deny)- It is equvilant of a network firewall.
+Imagine a firewall surrounding the VNET and between the virtual machines

 **4.** Add a new inbound **security rule** to configure the network security group just created - Block all traffic- This is the default deny rule that should get the highest priority (4096) - This is the default deny- Everything is blocked.
 We can also block all ports by specifying range like `0-65535`